-Compliance monitoring [last updated: January 2017]
+Compliance monitoring [last updated: January 2021]

-- At least once per calendar year the manager of each fund participating as a member of AREF is required to sign-off the online AREF Code of Practice Self-Certification Process on the AREF website (link) (Annex 3), confirming whether or not they are compliant with the Code. - The Self-Certification Matrix, summarising responses received, can be found in Annex 4.
-This is also available on the AREF website. - The Corporate Governance Committee will monitor the process to identify funds who have failed to complete the annual sign-off or meet minimum compliance. - Funds are required to include in their annual statements a comment that they comply with the minimum requirements of the Code. - The Corporate Governance Committee will report the findings from their monitoring to the Management Committee on a regular basis.
+- At least once per calendar year the manager of each fund participating as a member of AREF is required to signoff the online AREF Code of Practice Self-Certification Process on the AREF website (Link), confirming whether or not they are compliant with the Code. - The Self-Certification Matrix, summarising responses received, can be found on AREF's website (link). - The Corporate Governance Committee will monitor the process to identify funds who have failed to complete the annual sign-off or meet minimum compliance. - Funds are required to include in their annual statements a comment that they comply with the minimum requirements of the Code. - The Corporate Governance Committee will report the findings from their monitoring to the Management Committee on a regular basis.
 Persistent non-compliance with minimum standards may lead to suspension from membership.